imthenachoman/How-To-Secure-A-Linux-Server/README.md

 Where applicable, use the expert install option so you have tighter control of what is running on your server. **Only install what you absolutely need.** I, personally, do not install anything other than SSH.

-Debian is my distribution of choice and what this guide was written/tested on.
-Everything below should, in most cases, work on other distributions but file paths and settings may differ slightly.
-Check your distribution's documentation.

 ([Table of Contents](#table-of-contents))

 ### Pre/Post Installation